flenniken/statictea/docs/runFunction.md

 # funIf1

 If the condition is 1, return the second parameter, else return the third.
+This function is special because it conditionally evaluates the matching parameter and skips the other one.
+See [[#conditional-evaluation][Conditional Evaluation]].

 ~~~
 if1(condition: int, then: any, else: any) any